Zerokk/Autocoacher/README.md

-# Autocoacher
+# (TEST PROJECT) Autocoacher
-Tiny, simple program for tracking progress in any topic you want.
+Unfinished test project for tracking progress in any topic you want.
 You first configure your topic, and then you're able to add registries.
 You can even export/import other topics, with or without their registries, so you can create your own well-worked topics for everyone.